-The following degree pathway outlines a plan for students to transfer to Oregon Institute of Technology.
-OIT has agreed to transfer all of the courses listed as a block to allow junior status to the Health Informatics program.
+The following degree pathway outlines a plan for students to transfer to Bellevue College.
+Bellevue College has agreed to transfer all of the courses listed as a block to allow junior status to the Health Informatics program.
 A student may stop out of the program or choose to take the elective courses at another institution and still be awarded the Option B degree if:

-• the required courses are completed (some technical courses may be waived if work experience and proficiency can be shown

-- a minimum of 90 credits are earned, AND - Clark College residency requirements are met.
+- the required courses are completed (some technical courses may be waived if work experience and proficiency can be shown) - a minimum of 90 credits are earned, AND - Clark College residency requirements are met.